Terms & Policies

 8.5. you shall comply with Local Payment Rules, including but not limited to processing and accepting any Refund and Chargebacks in accordance with Local Payment Rules;

-8.8. shall not restrict the Local Payment Method User in any way from using the Local Payment Method at checkout at any sales channel, including but not limited to requiring a minimum or maximum purchase amount from customers.
+8.8. you shall not restrict the Local Payment Method User in any way from using the Local Payment Method at checkout at any sales channel, including but not limited to requiring a minimum or maximum purchase amount from customers; and

 The provisions of these Terms, which by their nature and content, are intended, expressly or impliedly, to continue to have effect notwithstanding the completion, rescission, termination or expiration of these Terms, shall survive and continue to bind you and the Local Payment Provider.